Surface instabilities in laminar compressible boundary layers with sublimation: Introduction

 This paper presents a more complete formulation of differential ablation stability than \cite{lees1972stability} by considering the full unsteady system with sublimation models and conjugate heat transfer within the solid.
 The surface stability of supersonic laminar flow over a flat camphor surface is analyzed at varying wall temperature ratios.
-The surface is found to be unstable for wall temperatures sufficiently greater than the adiabatic temperature, $T_w > 1.07~ T_{ad}$, and stable otherwise.
-These findings are consistent with experimental observations where patterns do not develop for laminar cold-wall conditions, and the results predict that hot-wall experiments, which to our knowledge have not yet been performed, will produce a laminar instability.
+The surface is found to be unstable for wall temperatures sufficiently greater than the adiabatic temperature, $T_w > 1.05~ T_{ad}$, and stable otherwise.
+These findings are consistent with experimental observations where patterns do not develop for laminar cold-wall conditions, and the analysis predicts that hot wall experiments--which to our knowledge have not yet been performed--will produce a laminar instability.
 The governing equations for the fluid, solid, and interface sublimation are presented in Section \ref{chapter:governing eqns}.
-Section \ref{chapter:linearization} presents the linearization procedure, and Section \ref{chapter:Results} presents the results.
+Section \ref{chapter:linearization} presents the linearization procedure, and Section \ref{chapter:Results} contains the linear stability results.